Incoterms® 2020 Overview and Comparison

 CFR – Cost and Freight (Insert named port of destination)

-- Seller: Export clearance + flux freight to destination port.
+- Seller: Export clearance and freight to the destination port.

-- Buyer: Risk (once loaded), insurance, import clearance, unloading.
+- Buyer: Risk (once goods are loaded), insurance, import clearance, and unloading.

 - Risk Transfer: When goods are on board the vessel.